 In the early 1770s, Mesmer met Maximillian Hell, a Viennese Jesuit and healer.
 The rest, as they say, is history.
 Fr.
 Hell cured people with a magnetic steel plate.
 Hell's "proof" of magnetic healing was that it worked, i.e., he had a lot of satisfied customers.
 Mesmer plagiarized Hell's magnetic therapy and posited that it works because there is a very subtle magnetic fluid flowing through everything but which sometimes gets disturbed and needs to be restored to its proper flow.
 Hell, Mesmer theorized, was unblocking the flow of this subtle fluid with his magnets.
 Mesmer eventually discovered that he got the same results without the magnets.
 What today we might attribute to the placebo effect and a few other psychological factors like the power of suggestion, Mesmer attributed to magnétisme animal and his ability to direct it.

 Mesmer also discovered that even though he didn't need magnets to get results, the dramatic effect of waving a magnetized pole over a person, or having his subjects sit in magnetized water or hold magnetized poles, etc., while he moved around in brightly colored robes playing the scientific faith healer, made for better drama and for larger audiences.
 He was able to evoke from a number of his clients entertaining behaviors ranging from sleeping to dancing to having convulsions.
-Mesmer did basically what today's hypnotists do in showrooms and at fairs, and what faith healers do in circus tents and churches.
+Mesmer did basically what today's hypnotists do in showrooms and at fairs, what faith healers do in circus tents and churches, and what acupuncturists and other energy healers do in their theaters.
 Mesmer set up a Magnetic Institute where he had his patients did such things as sit with their feet in a fountain of magnetized water while holding cables attached to magnetized trees.
 He was later denounced as a fraud by the French medical establishment and by a commission which included Benjamin Franklin.

 After having worn out his welcome in Vienna, Mesmer traveled to Paris in 1781, where he became very popular among the upper classes and members of the French court.
 Mesmer held special salons with dim lighting and soft music.
 Mesmer would move around the room and use his hands to channel invisible magnetic fluids to his followers.
 The combination of light, music, and incantations from Mesmer produced a form of hypnotism or "mesmerism."*